 Clent is undeniably one of the prettiest villages near Birmingham.
 Just 12 miles away, it’s only overshadowed (quite literally) by the National Trust’s Clent Hills.
 There are three different hills to climb – with panoramic views over the Cotswolds, Shropshire Hills and Welsh borders – but we’d recommend heading to the summit of Clent Hill.

-Here you’ll find the sham megalithic site, The Four Stones, which were created in the eighteenth century by Lord Lyttleton.
+Here you’ll find the sham megalithic site, The Four Stones, which was created in the eighteenth century by Lord Lyttleton.
 Fancy somewhere a bit less busy?
 Go up Walton Hill for some wistful wildlife spotting!
 And no Birmingham day trips are complete without a walk to the pub – the country pub, The Fountain, serves real ales and proper pub food.

 You can be in Clent in 30 minutes by car, while the closest train station is in Hagley.

-11. Peak District
+13. Peak District

 The Peak District is absolutely huge, sprawling out into South Yorkshire, West Yorkshire, Derbyshire, Cheshire, Staffordshire and Greater Manchester.
 There is a year’s worth of day trips contained within this area.
 The Peaks are the perfect place to unwind and have fun with your friends in the lovely, fresh, countryside air – with repeat day trips from Birmingham a must.